ethereum/ethereum-org-website/src/content/guides/how-to-use-a-bridge/index.md

 ---
-title: How to use a bridge
+title: How to: Bridge tokens to layer 2
 description: A guide explaining how to move tokens from Ethereum to layer 2 using a bridge.
 lang: en
 ---